pkp/pkp-docs/translating-guide/en/managing-languages.md

 title: How to Manage Languages in Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Preprint Systems (OPS)
 ---

+Note: instructions for configuring the site languages can be found at the [Site Administration guide](https://docs.pkp.sfu.ca/learning-ojs/en/site-administration#languages).

 # Manage Languages in PKP Software

 ## How Languages and Locales Work